-SQMP is submitted for approval by the Executive Officer.45 The proposed time schedule in the SQMP must be supported with appropriate technical or economic justification as to why the proposed schedule is as short as practicable.
+SQMP must be supported with appropriate technical or economic justification as to why the proposed schedule is as short as practicable.

 Groundwater: The time schedule identified in a GQMP for compliance with Groundwater Limitation III.B must be as short as practicable, and shall generally not exceed 10 years from the date the GQMP is submitted for approval by the Executive Officer.
-For nitrate and boron only, the Central Valley Water Board maintains the discretion to extend this schedule to up to 35 years and 50 years, respectively, for nitrate there is an approved Management Zone Implementation Plan, or there is a Central Valley Water Board approved Exception to Discharge Requirements Related to the Implementation of Water Quality Objectives for Nitrate and/or Boron.
+For nitrate and boron only, the Central Valley Water Board maintains the discretion to extend this schedule to up to 35 years and 50 years, respectively for nitrate there is an approved Management Zone Implementation Plan, or there is a Central Valley Water Board approved Exception to Discharge Requirements Related to the Implementation of Water Quality Objectives for Nitrate and/or Boron.
 The proposed time schedules must be supported with quantifiable milestones and appropriate technical or economic justification as to why the proposed schedules are as short as practicable.

-This Order becomes effective 9 January 2014 and remains in effect as revised on 5 February 2015, 2 October 2015, 19 February 2016, 6 December 2016, 7 February 2019, and 22 April 2021; unless rescinded or further revised by the Central Valley Water Board.
+This Order becomes effective 9 January 2014 and remains in effect as revised on 5 February 2015, 2 October 2015, 19 February 2016, 6 December 2016, 7 February 2019, and [DATE]; unless rescinded or further revised by the Central Valley Water Board.

-I, PATRICK PULUPA, Executive Officer, do hereby certify the foregoing is a full and correct copy of an Order adopted by the California Regional Water Quality Control Board, Central Valley Region, on 9 January 2014, and revised on 5 February 2015, 2 October 2015, 19 February 2016, 6 December 2016, 7 February 2019, and 22 April 2021.
+I, PATRICK PULUPA, Executive Officer, do hereby certify the foregoing is a full and correct copy of an Order adopted by the California Regional Water Quality Control Board, Central Valley Region, on 9 January 2014, and revised on 5 February 2015, 2 October 2015, 19 February 2016, 6 December 2016, 7 February 2019, and [DATE].